RedHatNordicsSA/linux4win/README.md

 This workshop uses ```Red Hat Enterprise Linux 8```, but acquired knowledge is often applicable for many different Linux operating systems.

+# Contributions
+Please note that this workshop is also an open source project.
+That means that anyone who wants are welcome to submit suggestions for improvements.
+It does not matter if you are attending the workshop or setting it up for others, please contribute improvements if you can :)

 # If you are attending a workshop

 Welcome, below is everything you need to know in order to get started.